grz0zrg/fas/README.md

 - **8-bit RGBA**
 - **32-bit float RGBA**

 The RGBA data collected is 1px wide with an user-defined height, the height is mapped to frequencies with an user-defined logarithmic frequency map.
+Multiple 1px slices are defined as separate instruments.

-FAS collect the RGBA data over WebSocket at an user-defined rate (commonly 60 or 120 Hz), convert the RGBA data to a suitable internal data structure and produce sounds in real-time by adding sine waves + noise together (additive synthesis), subtractive synthesis, wavetable synthesis, by interpreting the data for granular synthesis (synchronous and asynchronous) or through phase modulation (PM), physical modelling and many other means.
+FAS collect the slices RGBA data over WebSocket (streaming) at an user-defined rate (commonly 60 or 120 Hz), convert the RGBA data to a suitable internal data structure and produce sounds in real-time.

 It can be said that FAS/Fragment is a generic image-synth (also called graphical audio synthesizer): any RGBA images may be used to produce an infinite variety of sounds by streaming bitmap data to FAS.

-Red and Green value generally map to amplitude envelope while Blue and Alpha value map to specific parameters of the chosen synthesis type.
+Each note events carry amplitude level (stereo) in RED and GREEN component plus additional synthesis parameters in BLUE and ALPHA channels.

 With a light wrapper its architecture can also be used as a generic synth right out of the box; just deal with RGBA notes.

-As a fun side note FAS can be considered as a basis to build a [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation) due to architecture similarities.
-However it lack support for some concepts such as 'instruments'.
+As a fun side note FAS can be considered as a basis to build a simple [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation) due to architecture similarities.

 ### Specifications

 Here is some architectural specifications as if it were made by a synth. manufacturer :

 * polyphonic; unlimited number of voices (depend on input data height parameter)
-* multitimbral; unlimited number of timbres / parts with **dedicated stereo output**
+* multitimbral; unlimited number of timbres / parts / instruments with **configurable output channel**
 * distributed architecture; more than one instance can run on same machine / a network with independent processing of voice / part, example : [FAS relay](https://github.com/grz0zrg/fsynth/tree/master/fas_relay)
-* driven by pixels data over the wire; this synth has about no limitations and is typically used with a client that implement higher order features like MIDI / OSC such as [Fragment client](https://github.com/grz0zrg/fsynth)
+* driven by pixels data over the wire; this synth can be used as a basis for other softwares and has about no limitations as-is, it is typically used with a client that implement higher order features like MIDI such as [Fragment client](https://github.com/grz0zrg/fsynth)
+ * envelopes ? has it all due to stream based architecture, you can build any types (ADSR etc.) with any interpolation scheme (linear / exp etc.)
 * multiple sound engine; additive / spectral, sample-based, subtractive, wavetable, physical modeling, frequency modulation, spectral, filters bank, phase distorsion...
 * allow to extend the sound engine at runtime with user-defined generators and effects written with [Faust](https://faust.grame.fr/) DSP specification language
-* high quality stereophonic audio with low latency
+* high quality stereophonic audio with low latency and multiple input / output (with Jack)
-* fully microtonal / spectral
+* fully microtonal / spectral (oscillator-bank concept for every instruments)
 * unlimited effects slot per part (24 by default but adaptable); reverb, convolution, comb, delay, chorus, flanger...
 25 high quality effects type provided by Soundpipe are available, you can also choose to add your own effects chain since every part have dedicated stereo output
 * per partial slot effect for additive synthesis
 * per voice filtering for subtractive synthesis with one multi mode filter
- * per voice effects is limited by RGBA note data (so it is quite low actually with only one multi mode filter per voice), this is one serious limitation but there is no reason this limitation can't go over with slight adjustements (dropping bitmap data / allowing layers), allowing more layers would provide unlimited effects slot per voice / unlimited modulation options but would stress data rate limit and thus increase demands on network speed / processing... maybe in the future!
-* envelopes ? has it all due to stream based architecture, you can build any types (ADSR etc.) with any interpolation scheme (linear / exp etc.)
+ * per voice effects is limited by RGBA note data, this may be seen as a limitation since only one multi mode filter per voice is allowed
 * highly optimized real-time architecture; run on low-power embedded hardware such as Raspberry
 * events resolution can be defined as you wish (60 Hz but you can go above that through a parameter)
 * cross-platform; run this about anywhere !